MainShayne233/ex_versions/README.md

 # ExVersions
-Updates your README.md with version credentials of all your external dependencies.
+Updates your README.md with version credentials of all your (specified) external dependencies.

 ## Installation
   1. Add `ex_versions` to your list of dependencies in `mix.exs`: